 The Miacis was a relatively mammal with a weasel-like body, five toed legs, a very long thin tail and sharp pointy ears.
 Miacis is known as one of the first ancestors of the coyote and the great grandmother of all carnivores including hyenas, canines, felines, bears, and racoons.
 It appeared around 60-55 million years ago, at the late Paleocene era.
 Miacis lived in the North American and European continents just like coyotes today.
 Close to the Miacis are the Creodonts who show similar physical features and characteristics.

-Cynodictis was one of the first members in the mammalian predators, then much better known as ‘bear dogs’.
+Cynodictis was one of the first members of the mammalian predators, then much better known as ‘bear dogs’.
 This was a medium-sized long mammal, with a long tail and a fairly brushy coat.
 Over the millennia Cynodictis have then given rise to two branches, one in Eurasia and the other one in Africa.
-The Eurasian branch, called Tomarctus, is the progenitor wolves, dogs, and foxes originated from.
+The Eurasian branch, called Tomarctus, is the progenitor wolves, dogs, and foxes, originated from.

 Daphoenus also belonged to the family of bear dogs, scientifically named as the Amphicyonidae family.
 These had the size of our coyotes today and shared important similarities with today’s dogs and bears.
 Daphoenus could only perform short accelerations and sprints due to their short legs, thus Daphoenus were ambushing their preys and scavenging.